-The Front Street/Riverfront Corridor is within the Downtown Parking District #1 and development shall comply with all parking requirements set forth within that district.
+The Front Street/Riverfront Corridor is within the downtown Downtown Parking District #1 and development shall comply with all parking requirements set forth within that district.

 - a.
 Surface Lot Landscaping.
-Existing and/or expanded surface parking lots within the Front Street/Riverfront Corridor shall be well landscaped.
+Existing and/or expanded surface parking lots within the Front Street/Riverfront Corridor should\shall be well landscaped.
 In addition to the landscaped area requirements for surface parking provided in the zoning ordinance, surface lots shall provide at least one tree for every four parking spaces, distributed throughout the lot.
 Surface lots shall be screened from the public sidewalk with low walls, planters, or hedges. - b.
 West Side of Front Street.
-Allow parking facilities along the west side of Front Street south of Soquel Avenue, where only one driveway curb cut shall be permitted per parking facility per street frontage; the parking facility shall not extend to street corners; and the parking facility shall be architecturally integrated within the overall building composition. - c.
+Allow parking facilities along the west side of Front Street south of Soquel Avenue, where at least 20% of the spaces shall be are available for public use; only one driveway curb cut shall be permitted per garage parking facility per street frontage; the garage parking facility shall not extend to street corners; and the garage parking facility shall be architecturally integrated within the overall building composition.

+- c.
 Structured Parking Design.
 Above-grade structured parking should be visually separated at the ground level from all public sidewalks and streets by means of active storefront uses as described above.
-Such parking should be accessed, to the maximum extent possible, from east-west streets or rear service lanes. - d.
+Such parking should be accessed, to the maximum extent possible, from east-west streets or rear service lanes.
+Access driveways along Front Street should be avoided. - d.
 Structured Parking Facades.
 Parking structure facades shall be designed as compatible visual extensions of other multi-story buildings. - e.
 Structured Parking Rear Façade.
 Special attention shall also be given to the design of parking structure facades adjacent to rear service lanes, to reinforce their attractiveness for pedestrian use.
 The use of integrated trellis structures and planters along the service lanes is recommended. - f.
 Screens and Trellises.
 Decorative screen and trellis elements of durable, high-quality materials are also encouraged to provide variation and interest on the facade. - g.
 Garage Ramp Visibility.
-Sloping floor elevations shall not occur within 10 feet of the adjacent public street.
+Sloping floor elevations shall not occur within 10 feet of the adjacent to-public streets. - h.

-- h.
 Wrap Garage with Commercial.
 Where parcel depth permits, the face of the parking structure shall be set back from ground floor commercial uses. - i.
 Garage Openings.
 Openings shall be carefully composed within the building wall to appear as well-proportioned windows, rather than continuous strips; variation in the dimension and proportion of openings and in the horizontal and vertical planes of the facade shall be provided to create visual interest and to reduce the massiveness of the parking structure. - j.
 Entrances and Stairways.
 Entryways and stairways shall be located along the street edge; they shall be well lit and visible from the street to promote security and a feeling of comfort. - k.
 Top Deck Elevation.
 The top deck of all structured and encapsulated parking shall be constructed to an elevation no greater than 5 feet above that of the Riverwalk promenade and shall be screened from public view.
 Parking garages may exceed the maximum building length of 250 feet if they are lower than 5 feet above the adjacent levee elevation.